EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Introduction

 \section{Introduction}

 Unmanned submersible vehicles such as ROVs (Remotely Operated Vehicles) play a crucial role in subsea inspection, remote surveillance, and underwater cave exploration~\cite{rumson2021application,wishnak2022new,siegel2023robotic}.
 They are particularly useful in inspecting deep-water structures and surveying confined spaces that are beyond the reach of human scuba divers~\cite{JoshiAUV2022,buzzacott2009american}.
 In a typical mission, ROVs are controlled by human operators from a surface vessel, who are responsible for the safe and efficient maneuvering of the vehicle~\cite{konoplin2019development,kennedy2019unknown}.
-The control consoles for teleoperation typically offer real-time data such as the egocentric video feed, pose, velocity, depth, etc. State-of-the-art ROVs can also include autonomous features for atomic tasks such as hovering~\cite{jin2022hovering}, following navigation guidelines (\eg, cavelines inside underwater caves~\cite{yu2023weakly,MohammadiICMLA2023}), gripping objects~\cite{manjunatha2018low,lensgraf2023buoyancy}, trajectory estimation, etc.
+The control consoles for teleoperation typically offer real-time data such as the egocentric video feed, pose, velocity, depth, etc. State-of-the-art (SOTA) ROVs can also include autonomous features for atomic tasks such as hovering~\cite{jin2022hovering}, following navigation guidelines inside underwater caves and overhead structures~\cite{abdullah2023caveseg,yu2023weakly,MohammadiICMLA2023}, object manipulation~\cite{manjunatha2018low,chen2025subsene}, trajectory estimation, etc.

 While the subsea industries and agencies such as NOAA and naval defense teams deploy underwater ROVs with high-end cameras, sonars, and IMUs~\cite{wishnak2022new,elor2021catching} -- safe and efficient teleoperation remains a challenge in adverse visibility conditions and around complex or sensitive structures.
 The typical first-person feeds from an ROV camera provide very limited information in landmark-deprived underwater scenes.
-The operators on the surface can only see the egocentric view, often without global or peripheral semantic information around the ROV.
-Although ROVs can use artificial lights to enhance visibility in low-light scenes, their bright light get reflected and back-scattered by suspended particles directly at the front camera~\cite{yu2023weakly}, creating glare and large blind spots for the operator.
-Additionally, the autonomous and semi-autonomous features of ROVs also become erroneous without peripheral positioning in such noisy sensing conditions.
+The operators on the surface can only see the egocentric view, often without global or peripheral semantic information around the ROV~\cite{lensgraf2023buoyancy,thatipelli2025egocentric}.
+Although ROVs can use artificial lights to enhance visibility in low-light scenes, their bright lights get reflected and back-scattered by suspended particles directly at the front camera~\cite{yu2023weakly}, creating glare and large blind spots for the operator.
+Additionally, the semi-autonomous features of ROVs become erroneous without peripheral positioning in such noisy sensing conditions.